 In a study published in 2019, the researchers from the Department of Family Medicine, Taipei Tzu Chi Hospital, Buddhist Tzu Chi Medical Foundation, Taiwan evaluated the association of vegetarian diets, particularly the lacto-ovo vegetarian diet, with the development of gallbladder polyps (95% of gallbladder polyps are usually benign).
 Data for the analysis was obtained from a cross-sectional study which included 11,717 individuals who received a health checkup at Taipei Tzu Chi Hospital between October 2011 and October 2016.
 The prevalence of gallbladder polyps in this study group was 8.3%.
 The study gathered information on the dietary patterns followed by the participants and classified them as vegans (plant-based foods only), lacto-ovo vegetarians (consuming eggs or dairy products or both, but no other animal products), semi-vegetarians (consuming plant-based food with occasional meat products, no more than once a week) or omnivores (consuming both plants and animals).
 (Hao-Wen Liu et al, Ci Ji Yi Xue Za Zhi., 2019)

 The study found that, compared to the omnivore group, the incidence of gallbladder polyps were significantly less common in the vegetarian groups including vegans, lacto-ovo vegetarians and semi-vegetarians.
-The study concluded that lacto-ovo vegetarian diets may have benefits in reducing the risk of gallbladder polyps.
+The study concluded that eating foods included in lacto-ovo vegetarian diets may have benefits in reducing the risk of gallbladder polyps.

 Lacto-Ovo Vegetarian Diet and Risk of GastroIntestinal Cancers